markgrover/bdtc-hive/README.md

 To do before the presentation
 =============================
 1. Set up and install Hadoop and Hive.
 Easiest way is to actually download a demo VM with Hadoop, Hive and HBase installed.
 Cloudera Demo VMs are available [here](https://ccp.cloudera.com/display/SUPPORT/Cloudera's+Hadoop+Demo+VM+for+CDH4).
-2. On **your demo VM**, download the dataset by git cloning this repository:
+2. On **your demo VM**, download the datasets by git cloning this repository:
 <pre>
 <code>
 cd ~
 git clone git://github.com/markgrover/bdtc-hive.git
-(This may take a minute because of the large dataset). tar -xzvf bdtc-hive/2008.tar.gz
+(This may take a minute because of the large datasets).
 </code>
 </pre>
+There are 2 datasets in the repo.

+a) The first dataset contains on-time flight performance data from 2008, originally released by [Research and Innovative Technology Administration (RITA)](http://www.transtats.bts.gov/Fields.asp?Table_ID=236).
 The source of this dataset is http://stat-computing.org/dataexpo/2009/the-data.html.
-The dataset contains on-time flight performance data from 2008, originally released by [Research and Innovative Technology Administration (RITA)](http://www.transtats.bts.gov/Fields.asp?Table_ID=236).
+The dataset
+b) The second dataset contains listing of various airport codes in continental US, Puerto Rico and US Virgin Islands.
+The original source of this dataset is
 3. Ensure that your virtual machine can connect to the internet.
 FYI, if you are running VirtualBox on Ubuntu 12.10, you may be hitting a known bug related to internet connectivity of Demo VM.
 See [here](http://askubuntu.com/questions/211603/problems-with-nat-adapater-since-upgrade-to-ubuntu-12-10) for more details.